tlvince/portfolio-projects/ncercc.md

 tags: web
 url: http://ncercc.org

-**NCERCC** is an independent partnership of knowledgable and experienced residential chld care practitioners, delivering evidence and experience informed leadership for improvements in policy and practice.
+**NCERCC** is an independent partnership of knowledgeable and experienced residential child care practitioners, delivering evidence and experience informed leadership for improvements in policy and practice.

-In collaboration with [IntelliMedia][], I help take the project from an early protoype to a fully realised product.
-Key responsibilities included repurposing and extending the site's content management system, adding dynamic page elements and launching the completed site.
+In collaboration with [IntelliMedia][], I help take the project from an early prototype to a fully realised product.
+Key responsibilities included extending the site's content management system, adding dynamic page elements and launching the completed site.

   [intellimedia]: http://www.intellmedia.co.uk/